santagar/voice-agent/README.md

      ```

    - An optional `session.update` to the Realtime API when `session_update` is present (for example, updating `session.voice` for `set_voice`).
-3. The frontend hook (`useRealtimeVoiceSession`) listens for `ui.command` and maps them to local behavior:
+3. The frontend hook (`useRealtimeSession`) listens for `ui.command` and maps them to local behavior:
    - `end_call` → calls `endCall()` and cleans up audio.
    - `mute_speaker` / `unmute_speaker` → toggles the output audio state.
    - `mute_mic` / `unmute_mic` → toggles the mic state (affects audio in + STT).
    - `set_voice` → currently applied via `session.update` on the server; you can optionally show a system message in the UI.

-This separation keeps the agent’s behavior declarative in `config/tools.json` while making it clear where to plug in business logic (`/api/tools/*`) and where to plug UI/session behavior (`useRealtimeVoiceSession`).
+This separation keeps the agent’s behavior declarative in `config/tools.json` while making it clear where to plug in business logic (`/api/tools/*`) and where to plug UI/session behavior (`useRealtimeSession`).

 ### Vector Database (Optional)